-An effect similar to framing is known as anchoring, in which people rely on a piece of information that is not necessarily relevant as a reference point in making a decision.
-In one powerful example, graduate students at the MIT Sloan School of Management were first asked to write down the last two digits of their Social Security numbers.
+An effect similar to framing is known as anchoring, in which people rely on a piece of information that is not particularly relevant as a reference point in making a decision.
+In one powerful example, graduate students at MIT were first asked to write down the last two digits of their Social Security numbers.
 A short time later, they were asked whether they would pay this amount, in dollars, for various products.
 The subjects with the highest Social Security numbers indicated a willingness to pay about 300 percent more than those with the lowest numbers!
-The students had unconsciously used their Social Security numbers as an "anchor" in evaluating the worth of the products.4 In a real-world example of anchoring, the kitchen equipment company Williams Sonoma was able to increase the sales of its \$279 bread maker after it introduced a "deluxe" model for \$429.
-The introduction of the deluxe model created an anchoring effect that made the \$279 bread maker seem like a relative bargain.5 anchoring effect: overreliance on a piece of information that may or may not be relevant as a reference point when making a decision
+The students had unconsciously used their Social Security numbers as an "anchor"

+in evaluating the worth of the products.8 In a real-world example of anchoring, the kitchen equipment company Williams Sonoma was able to increase the sales of its \$279 bread maker after it introduced a "deluxe" model for \$429.
+The introduction of the deluxe model created an anchoring effect that made the \$279 bread maker seem like a relative bargain.9 anchoring effect: overreliance on a piece of information that may or may not be relevant as a reference point when making a decision

-In some circumstances, people tend to go with the "default option" when presented with a choice, even if the default option is not necessarily the rational choice.
-One classic example of the power of defaults looks at whether people are registered to donate their organs at death.6 In some European countries, such as Austria, Belgium, and France, people are automatically registered as organ donors, but can opt out if they choose to.
+As a final example of contextual decision-making, behavioral economics has found that people tend to go with the "default option" when presented with a choice.
+One classic example of the power of defaults looks at whether people are registered to donate their organs at death.
+10 In some European countries, such as Austria, Belgium, and France, people are automatically registered as organ donors, but can opt out if they choose to.
 In these countries, about 98-99 percent of people stay registered.
-But in other European countries, such as Denmark, Germany, and the United Kingdom, people must sign up to be organ donors.
-In other words, the default option is that they are not registered.
-In these countries, less than 20 percent of people register to be organ donors.
-Such cases, where people prefer things to stay the same by doing nothing or favor the option that is familiar or expected, is referred to as status quo bias.
+But in other European countries, such as Denmark, Germany, and the United Kingdom, where people must sign up to be organ donors fewer than 20 percent of people register to be organ donors.
+Another example of how defaults can influence economic decisions is that workers are much more likely to participate in a retirement program if participation is the default option with the possibility of opting out, rather than having to sign up to participate in the program.
+11